A colossus with bad knees

 South African batsman Louis Tancred died on this day.
 His highest Test score was made in his very first innings: 97 against Australia in 1902-03.
 His brother Bernard was the first player to carry his bat in Test cricket.

 Victory for England in the inaugural women's World Cup.
 Enid Bakewell hit 118 out of 279 for 3 to beat Australia by 92 runs at Edgbaston.

 Birth of a centurion on Test debut (at nearly 30).
 Marcus North started off memorably at the Wanderers, and scored two more hundreds - in the 2009 Ashes - in the first six months of his career.
-But then he was struck by a bout of inconsistency.
-In fact even in England he had had six scores of 12 or under.
-Against Pakistan at Lord's in 2010, North made it to the honours board… with the ball, taking 6 for 55 in a big win.
-But six months later his Test career seemed all but over.
+But then he was struck by a bout of inconsistency and eventually fell off Australia's radar.
+He did have one other highlight in his Test career though: against Pakistan at Lord's in 2010, North made it to the honours board… with the ball, taking 6 for 55 in a big win.

 The day South Africa won their first Test series in Sri Lanka in 21 years and extended their eight-year unbeaten run away from home.
 Putting behind the retirements of Jacques Kallis and Graeme Smith, South Africa - led by Hashim Amla - regained the top spot in the Test rankings after a battling draw in the second Test at the Sinhalese Sports Club in Colombo to win the series 1-0.
 Needing 369 to win on the final day, South Africa sealed the draw by finishing on 159 for 8.
 Left-arm spinner Rangana Herath claimed 5 for 40 from 45 overs on a slow day that saw 30 maidens.